alvinng4/Gravity-Simulator/README.md

 * Nine integrators including RKF7(8) and IAS15 are implemented
 * WHFast and Barnes-Hut algorithm will be implemented in the future

+This is a student project developed for learning purpose, and is designed to be lightweight and easy to use.
+Other packages such as REBOUND are recommended for better accuracy and efficiency.

 <img src="./examples/solar_plus_3d.gif" alt="Image" width="300">
 <img src="./examples/asteroid_belt_added_star_2.gif" alt="Image" width="300">
 <img src="./examples/rel_energy.png" alt="Image" width="300">